For the easiest and quickest way to start from scratch – read the Tomato Sowing Quick Start Guide…

 It is extremely important that as soon as they start to come through – put in a lighter, cooler position such as a windowsill.

 The biggest challenge with seedlings is to stop them from becoming too leggy / spindly.
 Over watering will also cause leggy seedlings

 Tomato seeds can be sown in other media, not just compost – see media for sowing tomato seeds.

 After about four weeks transplant to individual pots –

 One reason why we don’t sow in final position containers is because we have to keep them indoors until after the last frost.

-If we sow after the last frost, tomatoes won’t be ripe before the end of the season when temperatures drop too low for tomatoes.
+If we sow after the last frost, tomatoes won’t be ripe before the end of the season when temperatures drop too low for growing and ripening tomatoes.

 Tall varieties are best grown in grow bags where special grow bag pots can be used to optimize watering and feeding.